Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Metropolis (1927, Germ.), 120 minutes, D: Fritz Lang, remade in 1984 with rock music and selective color tinting

 A stylized, visually-compelling, melodramatic silent film set in the 21st century city of Metropolis - Lang's German Expressionistic masterpiece helped develop the science-fiction genre.
-The luxurious, futuristic city of skyscrapers and bridges is stratified and divided into an upper, elite, privileged class and a subterranean, nameless, oppressed, ant-like worker/slave class.
-Freder (Gustav Frohlich), the young son of a ruling, aristocratic capitalist Master Joh Fredersen (Alfred Abel), discovers the miserable life of the proletariat when he notices a beautiful young woman Maria (Brigitte Helm) with a group of worker children and pursues her into the squalid, labyrinthine underground slums.
-The wistful, Christ-like young woman urges her comrades to peacefully await their salvation.
-After discovering their meeting, Freder's father instructs mad scientist Rotwang (Rudolf Klein-Rogge) to create an evil robotic Maria look-alike that will manipulate the workers, preach rebellion, and cause their elimination.
-The false Maria goes beserk and incites the workers to revolt, causing a cataclysmic flood.
-Freder and the real rescued Maria lead the worker children out of danger, and Joh Fredersen is convinced to reconcile with the workers - Capital and Labor united in Love.
+The luxurious, futuristic city of skyscrapers and bridges was stratified and divided into an upper, elite, privileged class and a subterranean, nameless, oppressed, ant-like worker/slave class.
+Freder (Gustav Frohlich), the young son of a ruling, aristocratic capitalist Master Joh Fredersen (Alfred Abel), discovered the miserable life of the proletariat when he noticed a beautiful young woman Maria (Brigitte Helm) with a group of worker children and pursued her into the squalid, labyrinthine underground slums.
+The wistful, Christ-like young woman urged her comrades to peacefully await their salvation.
+After discovering their meeting, Freder's father instructed mad scientist Rotwang (Rudolf Klein-Rogge) to create an evil robotic Maria look-alike that would manipulate the workers, preach rebellion, and cause their elimination.
+The false Maria went beserk and incited the workers to revolt, causing a cataclysmic flood.
+Freder and the real rescued Maria led the worker children out of danger, and Joh Fredersen was convinced to reconcile with the workers - Capital and Labor united in Love.

 Napoleon (1927, Fr.), 235-378 minutes, D: Abel Gance

-This silent film masterpiece by the legendary French filmmaker was restored to this length, but was originally intended as a biopic in six parts (of about 90 minutes each) about the life of French military leader Napoleon (Albert Dieudonné).
-The film is most notable for its revolutionary visuals called "Polyvision" - multiple cameras recording the action that was projected panoramically onto three side-by-side screens.
+This silent film masterpiece by the legendary French filmmaker was restored to this length, but was originally intended as a biopic in six parts (of about 90 minutes each) about the life of French military leader Napoleon (Albert Dieudonné), from his childhood to his entry into Italy.
+This monumental epic was most notable for its revolutionary and creative visuals called "Polyvision" - multiple cameras recording the action that was projected panoramically onto three side-by-side screens.
 The triptych finale is rightfully a milestone in film history.

 Sunrise (1927), 97-110 minutes, D: F.W.
 Murnau

 Subtitled, "A Song of Two Humans."
+The winner of the Academy Award for Best Artistic Quality of Production (a co-winner of "Best Picture").
 An artistic, poignant, brilliantly-filmed, expressionistic, landmark silent regarding a love triangle.
-A country village farmer (George O'Brien) falls for the allure of a sophisticated, vampish seductress/temptress (Margaret Livingston) from the City, tempted by her under the moonlight in a swamp.
-He devises a murderous plan to kill his pure, innocent wife (Janet Gaynor) - by drowning her during a trip to the City.
-At the moment of attempted murder in the rowboat, he realizes his love for his wife and can't complete the act.
-In the City (of the Jazz Age), the couple makes up and he wins her back - but on the way home, a storm looms up and takes her from him -a seemingly-just punishment from Fate itself.
+A country village farmer (George O'Brien) fell for the allure of a sophisticated, vampish seductress/temptress (Margaret Livingston) from the City, tempted by her under the moonlight in a swamp.
+He devised a murderous plan to kill his pure, innocent wife (Janet Gaynor) - by drowning her during a trip to the City.
+At the moment of attempted murder in the rowboat, he realized his love for his wife and couldn't complete the evil deed.
+In the City (of the Jazz Age), the couple made up and he won her back - but on the way home, a storm loomed up and took her from him - a seemingly-just punishment from Fate itself.